openlawteam/tribute-contracts/docs/adapters/Onboarding.md

 You can mint any internal tokens but it is usually to mint either SHARE or LOOT tokens.

+## Adapter workflow
+First, a potential new member (or a member who wants to increase his shares) and sends tokens to the onboarding adapter.
+The adapter is used as an escrow between the DAO and the potential new member.

+Sending the tokens means a proposal is submitted (but not sponsored)

+If the proposal has not been sponsored yet, the proposer can cancel the proposal and the tokens are sent back to the proposer.

+If the proposal is sponsored (only by a member), it is put up for vote.

+after the voting period is done, it is time to process the proposal.
+If the vote has passed, the tokens are moved to the guild bank and the shares minted (internal tokens) if it has failed, the money is returned to the applicant.

 ## Adapter configuration
 Each configuration is done based on the token address that needs to be minted.
 ### {tokenAddrToMint}.onboarding.chunkSize